oliversalzburg/i18n-node-angular/README.md

-# Using i18n-node in an AngularJS application
+# i18n-node in an AngularJS application

 ## The problem
 I have an application that uses Node and express.
 I use [i18n-node](https://github.com/mashpie/i18n-node) for internationalization.